Daria Zawiałow: 2017-present: Musical debut

-Private life
+Personal life

+Zawiałow's great-grandfather on her father's side hailed from Russia, which is the reason behind her Russian surname.
+Her great-grandmother on her mother's side was Polish of Czech descent and lived in Warsaw.

 On 21 May 2016, she married guitarist Tomasz Kaczmarek (born 1983), known for his performances in Cała Gora Barwinków, who currently plays in the singer's band.
 The couple met while participating in the fourth edition of the X Factor program.
-After the wedding she adopted her husband's surname, but continues her artistic career under her maiden name.
+After the wedding she adopted her husband's surname, but continued to pursue her artistic career under her maiden name.
+In June 2022, after initially denying claims that she and Tomasz had separated, Daria eventually confirmed that they were no longer together.
+In July 2022, it was reported that she had entered a relationship with guitarist and singer-songwriter Piotr "Rubens" Rubik.